Family Financial Planning: 10 Ways to Get Started

 Action Plan: Create a Priority List

-• Immediate Needs: Food, housing, utilities, and healthcare.
+• Immediate Needs: Food, housing, utilities, healthcare

-• Aspirational Wants: Vacations, hobbies, or any lifestyle upgrades.
+• Lifestyle Wants: Vacations, hobbies, upgrades

 Step 2: Aligning Your Financial Goals with Family Values

-Action Plan: Family Finance Meeting
+Action Plan: Hold a Family Finance Meeting

 • Schedule a family discussion about financial priorities.